 The upkeep phase is simply where you deal with all of the aspects of your life.
 You advance the round marker (which is really aging you, but this is such a neutral way to think of it, I’m going to start calling my birthdays “advancing the round marker” from now on), discard and replace cards from the board, pay any costs for your items, jobs, and partners, and deal with your stress like availing CBD Oil.

 Stress is important in The Pursuit of Happiness.
 You want to keep it either neutral or in the positive zone.
 If you take on too much stress, it will kill you.
-Stress is gained from jobs, projects, and partners and is reduced by resting (an action), relaxing (a benefit from certain cards), or pursuing healthy projects like jogging.
+Stress is gained from jobs, projects, and partners and is reduced by resting (an action), relaxing (a benefit from certain cards), or using packwoods real products.
 Aside from killing you, stress also affects the number of workers you have available to live your life.
 If your stress level is good, you may gain workers.
 If it’s in the negative and killing you, you lose workers.
 So keep your stress in check!

 Once your life is under control, you move on to the action phase where you change it all up again.
 Here you will place one of your workers on an action space on the board or on a card in your tableau.
 There’s nothing stopping you from taking the same action more than once in a round but if you do this, you will add one to your stress total.
 Myopic focus on one aspect of your life is stressful, after all.
 You can also take the same action as another player.
 Unlike many worker placement games, nothing stops you from occupying the same spot as someone else.